© 2025 SAT/Sphere. All rights reserved.

 This comprehensive guide is designed to help you understand the multifaceted role of SAT scores in higher education and assist you in strategically planning your college applications.

-Practice with Official SAT Tests
+Practice with Official SAT Practice Tests